-WITH the summer 2022 holidays upon us the roads and autoroutes of France will see increased traffic from those looking to get away, but there are some websites you can use to try and get ahead of the jams.
+WITH the summer 2023 holidays soon upon us the roads and autoroutes of France will see increased traffic from those looking to get away, but there are some websites you can use to try and get ahead of the jams.

 Les grandes vacances, or summer holidays, will see many head to holiday spots across France, and so increased traffic on the roads especially at weekends and around particularly popular areas of the country.

 You will see many news reports on French television and the internet talking of bouchons, or traffic jams, in le sens départ, which covers travel away from Paris often towards the west of France or down towards the south east and the Mediterranean coast.